-Diplomatic and Official visas: Applications for official visa categories are accepted directly at the Indian Embassy and Consulates in the United States.
+Diplomatic and Official Visas: Applications for official visa categories are accepted directly at the Indian Embassy and Consulates in the United States.
 All U.S. government employees, including military personnel, must obtain country clearance for travel to India.
-Once you have received your visa, check it carefully to ensure that the visa type and number of entries is appropriate for your travel plans.
+Once you receive your visa, check it carefully to ensure the visa type and number of entries is appropriate for your travel plans.

-Foreigner Registration Requirements: In addition to having the appropriate visa upon arrival, all foreigners visiting India for more than 180 days, or those on Student, Medical, Research, or Employment Visas, are required to register with the closest Foreigners Regional Registration Officer (FRRO) within 14 days of arrival.
+Foreigner Registration Requirements: In addition to having the appropriate visa upon arrival, all foreigners visiting India for more than 180 days, or those on student, medical, research, or employment visas, are required to register with the closest Foreigners Regional Registration Officer within 14 days of arrival.
 General instructions for registration by foreigners in India are available at the Indian Bureau of Immigration website.

-U.S. Companies that require travel of foreign employees to the United States are advised that security evaluations are handled through an interagency process.
-Visa applicants should go to the State Department Visa Website.
+U.S. companies that require travel of foreign employees to the United States are advised that security evaluations are handled through an interagency process.
+Visa applicants should refer to the State Department visa website.

 The currency used in India is the Indian Rupee (₹).
 Other currencies are not commonly accepted.
-There are Authorized Foreign Exchange dealers in most big cities, and banks will also change your currency if you have time for the paperwork.
-ATMs are widely available, but not all accept international debit and credit cards.
+There are Authorized Foreign Exchange dealers in most big cities and banks will also change your currency if needed.
+ATMs are widely available but not all accept international debit and credit cards.
 Visa, MasterCard, and American Express credit and debit cards are accepted at shops, restaurants, and hotels.
 However, a variety of vendors and businesses cannot process payments with international cards.
 Also, transactions with taxis, markets, and small street shops often require cash.
-You may find it useful to keep a significant amount of cash in rupees, and in small denominations.
-Digital payment options like Google Pay, Paytm, and PayPal are widely used, but often require local phone numbers or local bank accounts.
+You may find it useful to keep a significant amount of cash in rupees and in small denominations.
+Digital payment options like Google Pay, Paytm, and PayPal are widely used but often require local phone numbers or local bank accounts.
 Traveler’s checks can be cashed at most money exchange counters, hotels, and airports.